Elroy Hirsch: NFL and AAFC career statistics

+Regular season

 Television, radio, and movie career

 After retiring from football, Hirsch accepted a job with Union Oil to replace Bob Richards as the sports director of Union Oil Co.'s 76 Sports Club and the host of its Thursday evening sports television show.
 He also hosted a daily sports commentary show on KNX radio from 1961 to 1967.

 During the 1950s, Hirsch also starred in several motion pictures, including the following: